ChenchengLiang/DragonLi/Appendix/Ablation-study.md

 ### GNN Model

-We experimented with various GNN architectures, including **GCN**, **Graph Attention Networks (GAT)** [Velickovic et al., 2018], and **Graph Isomorphism Network (GIN)** [Xu et al., 2019].
+We experimented with various GNN architectures, including **GCN**, **Graph Attention Networks (GAT)**, and **Graph Isomorphism Network (GIN)**.
 Variants were also tested, such as changing the node aggregation function from mean to max or min.
 Additionally, we explored combining multiple GNNs by feeding the same input graph into different models, concatenating their outputs, and passing the result to a classifier.

 In some cases, particularly when the word equations are long, GAT achieved slightly better validation accuracy during training, with an improvement of about two percentage points.
 However, when integrating the trained models into the solver, the number of solved problems remained similar to that of GCN.